CAESAR’S SUNDAY THOUGHT

 Deacon Julius Caesar Kamukama, a professional pharmacist is a clergy of the Archdiocese of Mbarara.

-And may Almighty God bless you, the Father, the Son, and the Holy Spirit.
+And may Almighty God bless you, the Father, and the Son, and the Holy Spirit.